Gabriel2409/obsidian_notes/Snowflake - Secure data sharing.md

+---
+reviewed: 2023-07-06
+---

 #snowflake

 ## Overview

-- Allows an account to provide read-only access to selected database objects to other snowflake accounts WITHOUT transferring data
+- Allows an account to provide read-only access to selected database objects to other snowflake accounts **WITHOUT** transferring data
 - Other accounts will only be billed for the compute resources used to make the queries, not the storage costs
 - Sharing is enabled with an account-level SHARE object.
 It is created by a data provider and has 2 key configurations:
   - Grants on db objects